State of Wisconsin

 7 CFR 273.11(f)

-A group living arrangement is a public or private nonprofit residential setting serving no more than 16 residents.
+A group living arrangement is a public or private nonprofit facility with no more than 16 residents.
 It must be certified by the appropriate state or local agencies.

-The resident may purchase meals from the group living arrangement when the Food and Nutrition Service (FNS) authorizes the facility to accept and redeem FoodShare (see Section 3.22.1 Designated Representatives).
+The resident may purchase meals directly from the group living arrangement when FNS authorizes the facility to accept and redeem FoodShare as a retailer (see Section 3.22.1 Designated Representatives).

-Determine the resident's eligibility as a one-person food unit (see SECTION 3.3.1 FOOD UNIT/FOODSHARE ASSISTANCE GROUP/RELATIONSHIPS) when the facility applies as an authorized representative.
-If the resident applies on their own behalf, determine the group size according to food unit rules.
+Determine the resident's eligibility as a one-person food unit (see SECTION 3.3.1 FOOD UNIT/FOODSHARE ASSISTANCE GROUP/RELATIONSHIPS) when the facility applies as an authorized representative for the resident.
+If the resident applies without an authorized representative, determine the group size according to food unit rules.

 3.2.1.8 Drug and Alcohol Treatment Centers